jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 4. **In the code, did not listen for the 'deviceready' event.**<p /> This is listed MULTIPLE times in the documentation, and is include in every example where it is appropriate.
 It is still missed.
 [Brian Ford](http://briantford.com/blog/angular-phonegap), points to the [section of documentation](http://docs.phonegap.com/en/2.3.0/cordova_events_events.md.html#deviceready) we need.
   > Cordova consists of two code bases: native and JavaScript.
 While the native code is loading, a custom loading image is displayed.
 However, JavaScript is only loaded once the DOM loads.
 This means your web application could, potentially, call a Cordova JavaScript function before it is loaded.

-  <p />And in case your think this is minor, even veterans like [Raymond Camden](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready) have forgotten this.
+  <p />And in case you think this is minor, even veterans like [Raymond Camden](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready) have forgotten this.

-5. **When designing the app, thinks phonegap works like a website.**<p />
+5. **When designing the app, thinks phonegap works like a website.**
+  **Quote Phonegap FAQ**
+  > Q: Can you use PHP/ASP/JSF/Java/.NET with PhoneGap?
+  > A: A PhoneGap application may only use HTML, CSS, and JavaScript.
+However, you can make use of network protocols (XmlHTTPRequest, Web Sockets, etc) to easily communicate with backend services written in any language.
+This allows your PhoneGap app to remotely access existing business processes while the device is connected to the Internet.

 6. **Not setting "phonegap-version" in config.xml.**<p />
 7. **Not setting "version" for you plugins in config.xml.**<p />
 8. **Forgot to add the plugin to config.xml.**<p />